chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ```

 How does the parsing for each frame work?
 How does ID3TagEditor recognize the correct frame and execute the correct
-parsing based on the type of frame?
+parsing based on the frame type?
 The answer is inside the `ID3FrameContentParser` class, used inside the
 `parseFramesFor(mp3: NSData, id3Tag: ID3Tag)` function.
-This class uses the **Command Pattern** to launch the correct
+This class uses the [**Command Pattern**](https://en.wikipedia.org/wiki/Command_pattern) to launch the correct
  parsing operations for the current frame type.
 The list of frame parsing operation is stored inside inside a
  dictionary where the key is the `FrameType` enum.
 This enum generically identify the frame type, and is mapped to
  the correct ID3 frame identifier for each version in the `ID3FrameConfiguration` function `frameTypeFor(identifier: